TheGreenSprout/SHUU/README.md

     - Feel free to modify some of the values that appear on these scripts (in the inspector window), they are made to be customized
 <br><br>

-⚠️ Currently, dialogue doesn't fully work (and also hasn't been tested).
+⚠️ Currently, dialogue works but the portrait system is missing some features (and also the whole system hasn't been tested).
+The current diaogue sample scene is also entirely outdated.
 <br><br>

 ⚠️ If you want to check out the Sample Scenes, please add them (and LoadingScene [inside the ForUser folder]) to your [Build Profiles > Scene List]